shucwu/GettingAndCleaningData_CourseProject/CodeBook.md

 ### Descriptive label set:

-* features.txt (561 observations, 2 variables): contains the names of the 561 variables for X\_train.txt and X\n_test.txt
+* features.txt (561 observations, 2 variables): contains the names of the 561 variables for X\_train.txt and X\_test.txt
 * activity_labels.txt (6 observations, 2 variables): contains the names of the activities

 ## Output Tidy Dataset

+The output tidy dataset (tidydataset.txt in repo) has 4 variables:
+* subject: subject id number
+* activity: 6 types of activities in descriptive names (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING)
+* variable: mean and std related measures from the source data, in descriptive names written in CamelCase
+* mean: the average of each variable for each activity and each subject

+The output dataset is tidy because:
+* Each variable (subject, activity, variable, mean) is in its own column
+* Each observation is in a different row
+* In addition, levels within a variable have descriptive labels written in easily readable CamelCase

 ## Transformation Performed